 - males with a UTI who are not sexually active, regardless of age or fever

 - children with a family history of VUR, including an affected sibling

-For more information about urine blockage in infants, see Urine Blockage in Newborns
+More information about urine blockage in infants is provided in the NIDDK health topic, Urine Blockage in Newborns.

 VUR is an unlikely cause of UTI in some children, so these tests are not done until other causes of UTI are ruled out for